United States - North America

 What should I know about arrival and airport transfers you can trust?

-Los Angeles's main airport is your first decision point.
+Los Angeles's main airport is your first choice point.
 Use the fastest rail or express bus if available, and avoid extra transfers after a long flight.

 What should I know about where to stay and how to choose a base?